-Applicants who are not currently matriculated in any SF State graduate degree must apply (via graduate admissions) and be admitted to the university and to the graduate certificate program.
-Acceptance into the program is with approval of the certificate program coordinator and consent of the admissions committee following review of the application materials listed above.
-Individuals interested in admission to the certificate program need not have completed undergraduate degree programs in ethnic studies or a related field.
+Applicants who are not currently matriculated in any SF State graduate degree must apply (via Cal State Apply) and be admitted to the University and the graduate certificate program.
+Acceptance into the program is with the approval of the certificate program coordinator and consent of the admissions committee following the review of the application materials listed above.
+Individuals interested in admission to the certificate program need not have completed undergraduate degree programs in Ethnic Studies or a related field.

 Admission to the certificate program does not mean automatic admission to any other M.A. program at SF State.
 Certificate program students must still apply to their desired M.A. program if they seek to earn an additional M.A. while they are in the certificate program.
 Some units from the certificate may be transferable to SF State M.A. programs at the discretion of the graduate coordinator of the M.A. program.

 Out-of-state and international students are welcome to apply to the program.
 For applicants whose native language is not English: a recent internet-based TOEFL (IBT) score of 95, with an essay rating of 24.
 Applicants who do not meet the minimum TOEFL requirement will NOT be admitted; there is NO conditional admission.
 A TOEFL score of 95 is considered to be very minimal; applicants who demonstrate stronger English proficiency with a higher TOEFL score (and higher essay rating) will have a better chance of being admitted.